benfig1127/Data_Mining_Final_Project/index.md

 df_movies['soup'] = df_movies.apply(create_soup, axis=1)

 ```
-The following steps are like how we constructed our Content-Based Filtering.
+These next steps are similar to how we constructed our Content-Based Filtering.
 The difference to note is that we utilize CountVectorizer as opposed to TF-IDF.
-The reason for this is that we do not want to negatively impact an actor’s presence in a film if they have acted in more movies.
+The reason for this is that we do not want to negatively impact an actor’s presence in a film if they have acted in more movies than others.
 ```python

 from sklearn.feature_extraction.text import CountVectorizer